microsoft/confidential-ai-workshop/README.md

 Welcome to the Confidential AI Workshop!
 This repository provides a series of hands-on tutorials to help you build and deploy secure and private AI solutions using **[Azure Confidential Computing](https://learn.microsoft.com/en-us/azure/confidential-computing/)**.

+> [!CAUTION]
-> **⚠️ Disclaimer:** This repository is intended for educational purposes only.
+> This repository is intended for educational purposes only.
 It is not recommended for production use without further security review and customization to meet your specific requirements.

 ## What is Confidential AI?